mathiasrw/rexreplace/README.md

 > # Total time: 2.14 seconds
 > ```
 >
-> Moral: Choosing the right approach can save you a significant amount of time.
+> Look, not all problems can be solved like this, but the moral is stil valid: Choosing the right approach can save you a significant amount of time.

 ## Rumours